Tips on Business Travel by Air during Coronavirus

 12. Obey the quarantine rule

-Upon arrival your destination, cooperate with the health quarantine and personal protection according to the prevention and control measures of the local government.
+Upon arrival at your destination, cooperate with the health quarantine and personal protection according to the prevention and control measures of the local government.

 After arriving at the destination, you should be under self-medical observation for 14 days, minimize close contact with others, and measure your temperature once in the morning and once in the evening.
 If symptoms such as a fever or cough arise, you should immediately wear a surgical mask and self-monitor.
 You should take the initiative to inform your doctor of where you have recently visited and your current symptoms.